stefanpabstme/KackCoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

 This issue tracker is only for technical issues related to KackCoin Core.
-General MGN questions and/or support requests and are best directed to the [MGN Slack](http://mgn.slack.com).
+General KCK questions and/or support requests and are best directed to the [KCK Slack](http://kck.slack.com).

 ### Describe the issue